 So, with that many choices, what’s the right rate for you?

 The government has legislated that 3% is the minimum contribution rate, therefore it’s the most common contribution rate.
 But saving 3% of your salary isn’t very much.
 Will it be enough to fund your retirement?
 In many cases, the answer is a resounding “no”.

 Of course, the reason many of us don’t save more is because retirement still seems like a long way away, we have other priorities, or we simply can’t afford to.
 But imagine if you were able to make some small adjustments and managed to save just 1% more.
 How much would that mean for you in retirement?

 Believe it or not, even a small change can make a big difference as you can see in the graph below.

 Assumptions: 35 year-old KiwiSaver investor earning $50,000 gross salary, $20,000 starting KiwiSaver balance, 8% p.a. net investment return, 3% employer contributions, 2.5% p.a. wage growth and no withdrawals.
 Balances shown in today’s dollars, adjusting for assumed 2% p.a. inflation.
 Sourced from Milford Asset Management.
 Please note this is a hypothetical example and meant for illustrative purposes only.
 Past performance is not a guarantee of future performance.

 It may be more affordable than you think

 Although KiwiSaver is a great way to save, it’s important to remember that your KiwiSaver savings are locked-in until age 65.
 There might be other options for you to consider.
-We recommend you seek advice from an authorised financial adviser if necessary.
-An authorised financial adviser would take all your personal circumstances into consideration when advising on your investment and retirement savings.
+We recommend you seek advice from a financial adviser if necessary.
+A financial adviser would take all your personal circumstances into consideration when advising on your investment and retirement savings.

 How to change your contribution rate